 - Unload, sort, stack, and identify all products to maximize space and weight distribution.

 Common Career Paths for Dockworker

-While not commonly seen, Dockworkers who transition into an Operations Supervisor position may see a rise in pay.
-The median salary for Operations Supervisors is $49K per year.
+Dockworkers do not often transition into Operations Supervisor roles.
+The role averages $49K per year.
 Dockworkers go on to become Dock Workers more often than anything even though median pay for the role is $32K.
 Dockworkers who move into a Tractor-Trailer Driver role, another well-traveled path for those in this field, tend to find salaries of $43K.

 Pay by Experience Level for Dockworker